 We cannot wait to meet our new class and set them on the path towards an exciting final year at St Lawrence!

-Year 6 have an exciting term ahead of them.
+Year 6 have a busy term ahead of them.
 We start our new class novel 'Skellig' by David Almond and will be studying many elements within it: figurative language; story settings; diary entries; character analysis; and video diaries.
-Alongside this we will be teaching our Science topic 'Electricity'.
-Drawing on their Year 4 learning, the children will design and make working electrical models.
-In Geography, we will be studying Europe and looking particularly at how borders changed in the build up to World War 2, and we will continue with our Mastery of the Year 6 Maths curriculum!
+We will also study Macbeth as part of our Shakepeare curriculum.
+Maths will be continuing the mastery curriculum which the children started in year 5.

 WORK OF THE WEEK